 You can deduct the mortgage interest and real estate taxes on your Schedule A just as you would with your primary residence if you personally use a second home for more than 14 days a year, or more than 10 percent of the number of days that the property is rented out.
 These qualifications would apply even if you allow members of your family – such as siblings, parents and grandparents – to use your second home and you don't charge them rent.

 Personal Property Taxes

-The IRS allows you to deduct taxes on certain personal property, such as cars and boats.
-In order to qualify, these taxes must be:
+The IRS also allows you to deduct taxes on certain personal property, such as cars and boats.
+These taxes must meet certain conditions to qualify.
+They must be: